codepath/android_guides/Using-Parcelable.md

     // you can also include child Parcelable objects.
 Assume MySubParcel is such a Parcelable: private MySubParcelable mInfo;

+    // In the vast majority of cases you can simply return 0 for this.
+    // There are cases where you need to use the constant `CONTENTS_FILE_DESCRIPTOR`
+    // But this is rare and out of scope
     @Override
     public int describeContents() {
         return 0;
     }

+    // This is where you write the values you want to save to the `Parcel`.
+    // The `Parcel` class has methods defined to help you save all of your values.
+    // Note that there are only methods defined for simple values, lists, and other Parcelable objects.
+    // You may need to make several classes Parcelable to send the data you want.
     @Override
     public void writeToParcel(Parcel out, int flags) {
         out.writeInt(mData);
         out.writeString(mName);
         out.writeParcelable(mInfo, flags)
     }

+    // After implementing the `Parcelable` interface, we need to create the
+    // `Parcelable.Creator<MyParcelable> CREATOR` constant for our class;
+    // Notice how it has our class as its type.
     public static final Parcelable.Creator<MyParcelable> CREATOR
             = new Parcelable.Creator<MyParcelable>() {

+        // This simply calls our new constructor (typically private) and
+        // passes along the unmarshalled `Parcel`, and then returns the new object!
         @Override
         public MyParcelable createFromParcel(Parcel in) {
             return new MyParcelable(in);
         }

+        // We just need to copy this and change the type to match our class.
         @Override
         public MyParcelable[] newArray(int size) {
             return new MyParcelable[size];
         }
     };

+    // Using the `in` variable, we can retrieve the values that
+    // we originally wrote into the `Parcel`.
+This constructor is usually
-    private MyParcelable(Parcel in) {
+    // private so that only the `CREATOR` field can access. private MyParcelable(Parcel in) {
         mData = in.readInt();
         mName = in.readString();
         mInfo = in.readParcelable(MySubParcelable.class.getClassLoader());
     }

     public MyParcelable() {
-        //normal actions performed by class, it's still a normal object!
+        // normal actions performed by class, it's still a normal object!
     }
 }
 ```

-The `Parcelable` interface has two methods defined: `int describeContents()` and `void writeToParcel(Parcel dest, int flags)`:

-* `int describeContents()`

-In the vast majority of cases you can simply return 0 for this.
-There are cases where you need to use the constant `CONTENTS_FILE_DESCRIPTOR`, also defined in the interface, in combination with this method but it is very rare and out of the scope of this tutorial.

-* `void writeToParcel(Parcel dest, int flags)`

-This is where you write the values you want to save to the `Parcel`.
-The `Parcel` class has methods defined to help you save all of your values.
-Note that there are only methods defined for primitive values (and String!), lists and arrays of primitive values, and other Parcelable objects.
-You may need to make several classes Parcelable to send the data you want.

-After implementing the `Parcelable` interface, we need to create the `Parcelable.Creator<MyParcelable> CREATOR` constant for our class; notice how it has our class as its type.
-This `CREATOR` object also has two methods:
+Note that the `Parcelable` interface has two methods defined: `int describeContents()` and `void writeToParcel(Parcel dest, int flags)`.
+After implementing the `Parcelable` interface, we need to create the `Parcelable.Creator<MyParcelable> CREATOR` constant for our class as well.

-* `MyParcelable createFromParcel(Parcel in)`

-This simply calls our new constructor (typically private) and passes along the unmarshalled `Parcel`, and then returns the new object!

-* `MyParcelable[] newArray(int size)`

-We just need to copy this and change the type to match our class.

-Lastly, we have the private constructor that we created:

-* `MyParcelable(Parcel in)`

-Using the `in` variable, we can retrieve the values that we originally wrote into the `Parcel`.
-This constructor is usually private so that only the `CREATOR` field can access it and to not clutter your exposed API.

 ### Caveats